TomatenKuchenDEV/docs/docs/suggest.md

 ---
-title: Vorschläge
+title: Suggestions
-description: TomatenKuchen ist ein All-in-One-Discord-Bot mit vielen verschiedenen Funktionen.
-Gibt Hinweise zur Verwendung des Vorschlagssystems
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Helps with the suggestion system.
 ---

-# Befehle
+# Commands

 ## `suggest`